rohrerj/scion/doc/dev/design/FABRID.rst

     packet header fields, and compare the result against the value in this Hop Validation Field (HVF).
     If the values match, the border routers update the value of the HVF to the verified HVF.
 Path Validator
-    4 byte Message Authenitcation Code (MAC) to authenticate the verified HVFs and the path.
+    4 byte Message Authentication Code (MAC) to authenticate the verified HVFs and the path.
     The sending endhost computes the path validator and the receiving endhost later recomputes the path validator to verify that the packet has been sent over the correct path.